Fuiste/elmer/README.md

 ## Elmer, a node.js RabbitMQ watchdog app

 Elmer watches over a RabbitMQ instance and has Slack logging capability.
-Used by Ionic to track push notification activity and warn of excessive backlog or unacked messages.

 ## Continuous Usage